 3. Good mix of open and wooded holes.

 Cons: 1.
 Very high grass on hole 4 and beyond when I played.

 2. Some holes are very hard to get a good shot.
 5 foot opening between trees.

 3. Can flood easily.
 (When I went, tee 3 was completely submerged in water and mud.)

 5. Smells like crap after a good rain.
 (Rotting fish stench.)

 6. Easy to lose a disc in the FAIRWAY when not mowed.

-Other Thoughts: If not mowed, go play a close course in Hastings.
+Other Thoughts: If not mowed, go play a close course.
 A nice course in all, but not taken care of well enough.